nixworks/public/news/2014/10/13/README.md

 ##### 2014 North Indian Ocean cyclone season
 ### [Cyclone Hudhud is downgraded to a tropical depression having caused at least 8 deaths in India with 5 dead in Andhra Pradesh and 3 people dead in Orissa. ](/news/2014/10/13/cyclone-hudhud-is-downgraded-to-a-tropical-depression-having-caused-at-least-8-deaths-in-india-with-5-dead-in-andhra-pradesh-and-3-people-de.md)
-_Context: India, Orissa State, 2014 North Indian Ocean cyclone season, Andhra Pradesh, Cyclone Hudhud_
+_Context: Andhra Pradesh, Cyclone Hudhud, 2014 North Indian Ocean cyclone season, Orissa State, India_

 ##### earthquake
 ### [A 7.4 magnitude earthquake occurs off the coast of El Salvador with a tsunami warning issued for the Pacific Ocean coasts of El Salvador, Nicaragua and Honduras. ](/news/2014/10/13/a-7-4-magnitude-earthquake-occurs-off-the-coast-of-el-salvador-with-a-tsunami-warning-issued-for-the-pacific-ocean-coasts-of-el-salvador-ni.md)